Kirsten0604/Kirsten0604.github.io/essays/reflect-coding-standard.md

 ## Final Comments:

 Overall, I would prefer not to use IntelliJ until the very end of my code.
 I say this because it is good to format your code, but while doing a WOD, you can feel the panic when you are trying to get that green checkmark and you cannot figure out the error (and you haven't even finished making your code work yet).
 No one can really type "perfect code" on the first try, which is why my strategy works.
-Type the code out first (make sure the function runs properly), and then edit the little things in IntelliJ to style your code cleanly and fix any other minor errors that ocur.
+Type the code out first (make sure the function runs properly), and then edit the little things in IntelliJ to style your code cleanly and fix any other minor errors that occur.